kavyanshpandey/online-test-webapp/README.md

 # online-test-webapp
-Hello, I made this sample app.
+Hello, I have made this sample app.
 I created this app using programming languages such that python, flask and pywebio. <br>

 Pywebio is a module in python that allow developers to create web application without using HTML and CSS, we can also use pywebio with flask,Djnago and other web frameworks.

 # Here are the Steps for running this project.
-1. git clone<br>
+1. Git Clone<br>
 2. pip install requirements.txt<br>
 3. python app.py<br>